Emanuel Lasker - The Complicated Master

 Emanuel Lasker believed that the rigour of human emotion played a part in chess along with the powers of human calculations

 Emanuel Lasker disagreed with substantial tracts of contemporary opening analysis that he encountered.
 He found merit in the ideas of Steinitz in terms of the importance of positional considerations.

 However he disagreed fundamentally with Tarrasch's contention that chess strategy is governed by precise logic.
 Lasker believed that every position was a creature in it's own right and sometimes called for a move that was in contradiction of accepted chess principles.

-In other words there are times when a knight on the rim is not grim.
-There are occasions when a rook does not go behind a passed pawn.
+In other words there are times when a Knight on the rim is not grim.
+There are occasions when a Rook does not go behind a passed pawn.
 It's okay to improvise and complicate matters.
-Over his career he played some amazing chess.

-Lasker was also instrumental in the development of professional chess.
-He insisted that chess players should own the copyright on the games they played and that publications should have to pay for the right to print them.
+Emanuel Lasker was also instrumental in the development of professional chess.
+He insisted that chess players should own the copyright on the games they play and that publications should have to pay for the right to print them.

 He also demanded large fees for the matches and exhibitions that he played.
-At first other players thought he was selfish for demanding high stakes for matches but eventually they saw that he believed that masters should be remunerated for their work like any other professional.
+At first other players thought he was selfish for demanding high stakes for matches.
+In time however they came to see that he simply believed that masters should be remunerated for their work like any other professional.

 When Morphy and Anderssen played the game it was not seen as a career.
 A man was expected to have a profession of some sort lest he be considered a layabout.
 Tarrasch even demurred the opportunity to play Steinitz for the title because the day job was a higher priority.
 Lasker's influence meant that top chess players like Jose Raul Capablanca